 The issue is effective study.
 You must seek out the study locations that provide you with the most effective environment for concentration, which means avoiding or blocking out distractions most often produced by people you know.
 Try out-of-the-way places where other accounting majors and friends do not study, e.g., the law library.
 Consider turning off your cell phone.

 When to Study

 Study on a regular basis, 7 days a week to the extent possible.
 Stay ahead of all assigned material.
 Do not wait to study before exams and assignment due dates.
-This emphasizes rote memorization, which does not result in learning and understanding.
-You will improve your grade point average and increase the amount learned by investing several hours on each class at the very beginning of each term (see “Course Overview” above).
+Such a habit emphasizes rote memorization, which does not result in learning and understanding.
+You will improve your grade point average and increase the amount learned by investing several hours in each class at the very beginning of each term (as advised in “Course Overview” above).